Prostate Cancer Clinical Trial

 Soft tissue disease documented by computed tomography (CT)/magnetic resonance imaging (MRI), or

 Progressive disease at study entry defined as one or more of the following criteria occurring in the setting of castrate levels of testosterone:

 i.
 Radiographic progression defined as any new or enlarging bone lesions or growing lymph node disease, consistent with prostate cancer OR

 ii.
-PSA progression defined by sequence of rising values separated by >1 week (2 separate increasing values over a minimum of 2ng/ml (PCWG2 PSA eligibility criteria) If patients had been on flutamide, PSA progression is documented 4 weeks or more after withdrawal.
+Prostate-specific antigen (PSA) progression defined by sequence of rising values separated by >1 week (2 separate increasing values over a minimum of 2ng/ml (Prostate Cancer Clinical Trials Working Group (PCWG2) PSA eligibility criteria).
+If patients had been on flutamide, PSA progression is documented 4 weeks or more after withdrawal.

 Asymptomatic or mildly symptomatic from prostate cancer; no use of regularly scheduled opiate analgesics for prostate cancer-related pain

 Patients must agree to continue to continuation of androgen deprivation therapy (ADT) with a gonadotropin-releasing hormone analogue/antagonist or bilateral orchiectomy